 ufw: command not found

-It means that the firewall is not installed and you may proceed to the next step.
+It means that the firewall is not installed.
+You can install and enable it by typing:

 sudo ufw status